School and Child Care Vaccinations

 On this page:

-Under the Immunization of School Pupils Act (ISPA) all primary and secondary students need to have proof of immunization against:
+The Immunization of School Pupils Act (ISPA) requires all elementary and secondary school students to have proof of immunization against:

 - Diphtheria